decentralized-identity/trustdidweb-v03/spec/specification.md

   - The value can **ONLY** be set to `true` in the first log entry, the initial version of the DID.
   - If not explicitly set in the first log entry, it is set to `false`.
   - Once the value has been set to `false`, it cannot be set back to `true`.
+  - See the section of this specification on [DID Portability](#did-portability) for more details about renaming a `did:tdw` DID.
 - `hash`: The hashing algorithm to use when executing hashes.
   - By default, the value is initialized to `sha-256`.
   - Acceptable values: